martgonz/vacation-ideas/README.md

 # Portfolio

-#### First Project using HTML, CSS and Bootstrap for Epicodus, O5.16.2017
+#### First Java/JS project using HTML, CSS and Bootstrap for Epicodus, O6.10.2017

 #### By _**{List of contributors}**_

 ## Description

-This website has an index page with Bootstrap using a carousel for images.
-Click on the tab my profile tab and that will open up a page called profile.html.
-I have created a brief profile as to why I am taking the Epicodus class.
-I've used columns, rows and containers.
+This website has an index page with vacation information and options.
+I've used Javascript and JS on the backend, when clicking on the "Lets Go Vacation" the user will have various vacation choices appear with links to information.

 ## Setup/Installation Requirements